addyosmani/backbone-fundamentals/chapters/06-bbb.md

     }
 ```

-Finally, we inform RequireJS that the Backbone [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager) plugin (a template and layout manager, also included) requires that Backbone be loaded before it is loaded.
+Finally, we inform RequireJS that the Backbone [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager) plugin requires that Backbone be loaded before it is.

 ```javascript
     // Backbone.LayoutManager depends on Backbone.